 After applying for Funeral Funding from the DWP, you will soon find out if you are eligible and how much you are entitled to.
 The funds of which will then be placed into your account from with you also claim benefits.
 You can receive anything from £500 up to £1500 to put towards a coffin, travel, flowers and the cost of moving the body from abroad.
 You can apply for this fund from any time within 3 months of the funeral taking place.
 If you wish to apply for this fund, you have to fill out an SF200 form which can be obtained from the government website, or the number above.

 If you have applied for Funeral Funding from the DWP, and you have been denied, you can contest the decision.
 By calling the number above, someone will help you get started with a claim against your decision.
 This will be taken to a private tribunal or hearing, in which you can choose to attend or not.
 Your circumstances will be taken into account, and your decision will either be repealed or denied again.
-If you have been denied again, you will not be able to contest the decision again.

 If you would like to contest your decision in person, you can do so at your local Job Centre or Job Centre Plus.
 You can find your nearest DWP Office by searching online near your postcode.
 DWP offices are usually held in these buildings, along with other departments for benefits.

 The DWP cannot be found on social media platforms such as Facebook, Twitter or Instagram.
 This is because it is a government department, and will not talk to members of the public on such a platform.
-If you would like to talk to a member of staff from DWP, you can only do so by scheduling an appointment with your local Job Centre or speaking to a member of staff on any of the numbers above.

 Customer Service Guru is a telephone directory and call routing service and is not connected to DWP.
 The direct contact number for DWP can be found in the public domain or on their official website.